MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/2-understand-branching.md

 You can use parameters to specify different values for the `storageAccountReady` variable in different environments.
 For example, you might set the parameter value to `true` for your test environment, and `false` for your production environment, so that you can try out the new storage account in your test environment.

 > [!NOTE]
-> When it's time to enable the feature in production, remember that you need to change the parameter value and also redeploy your Bicep file.
+> When it's time to enable the feature in production, remember that you need to do both of the following for your change to take effect:
+> - Change the parameter value.
+> - Redeploy your Bicep file.

 ### Merging feature branches